-I’m going to share with you three strategies to pay off your debt if you’re struggling with monthly payments that just don’t seem to go away.
+I’m going to share with you three debt payoff strategies to get rid of your debt if you’re struggling with monthly payments that just don’t seem to go away.

 According to Credit Cards.com, the credit card debt per card-carrying adult is $5,839.

 Americans have been amassing more and more debt since 2013 and disposable income has increased as well.
-Though income is increasing, American consumers are borrowing more money more often.
+Though income is increasing, American consumers are borrowing more often.

 It’s safe to say that most consumers are focused on how to acquire debt, not how to pay it off.
 So I applaud you for reading this far because it means your serious about paying off your debt.